ssh88/SeguePerformable/README.md

       }
   }

-This checks if the sender if the completion block we passed in when calling our new ```performSegue``` function.
+This checks if the sender is the completion block we passed in when calling our new ```performSegue``` function.

 ```